Striped bass fishing

 Striped bass are perciform fish found all along the Atlantic coast, from Florida to Nova Scotia.
-They are of significant value as sporting fish, and have been introduced to many areas outside their native range.
+A distinct strain has historically existed in the Gulf of Mexico, but the fishery that exists there today is for stocked or reservoir-escapee fish.
+Striped bass are of significant value as sporting fish, and have been introduced to many areas outside their native range.